Genera1Developer/Project-Auto/README.md

 - file: middleware.js: Contains custom middleware for handling authentication, rate limiting, and other common tasks.
 - file: routes.js: Defines the Express.js routes for the application, ensuring proper handling of requests.
 - file: request-logger.js: Provides a middleware for logging all incoming requests, facilitating debugging and analysis.
-- file: Dockerfile: Defines the instructions for building the Docker image.
+- file: config.js: Stores environment variables needed by the application.
 - file: Dockerignore: Lists files and directories to be excluded during Docker image build.

 **Additional Notes:**